cltk/cltk.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 To author a new post, simply add a file to to the `_posts` directory, following the convention `YYYY-MM-DD-name-of-post.markdown` and edit in the header the fields `title`, `date`, and `author` (leave `layout` and `categories` alone).

-One note for future contribs, code snippets such as the following are done with the following syntax.
+One note for future contribs, code snippets such as the following are done with the syntax found on this page's source.

 {% highlight python %}